 - 1. Water Quantity: Flow augmentation (e.g., water right purchases, water leases, irrigation efficiency improvements); throughout reach. - 2.
-Riparian Habitat: Riparian habitat protection/enhancement (e.g., riparian fencing, woody shrub and tree plantings); throughout reach. - 3.
-Fish Passage: Fish passage improvement; if/where found necessary. - 4.
-Fish Entrainment: Ditch screening to reduce fish entrainment into irrigation ditches; if/where found necessary. - 5.
+Fish Passage: Fish passage improvement; if/where found necessary. - 3.
+Fish Entrainment: Ditch screening to reduce fish entrainment into irrigation ditches; if/where found necessary. - 4.
+Riparian Habitat: Riparian habitat protection/enhancement (e.g., riparian fencing, woody shrub and tree plantings); throughout reach. - 5.
 Bank and Channel Restoration: Channel reconstruction/bank stabilization in select, localized areas where projects would benefit stream function; throughout reach.

-Actions specific to the Little Blackfoot watershed are set forth below, summarized in Table 3-8, and shown in Figure 3-9.
+Actions specific to the Little Blackfoot watershed are set forth below, summarized in Table 3-10, and shown in Figure 3-9.

-1. Riparian Habitat Protection/Enhancement Implementation: Riparian habitat protection and enhancement for the Little Blackfoot watershed will focus on the mainstem Little Blackfoot River below Elliston to the confluence with the Clark Fork River; throughout Dog Creek; lower reach of Snowshoe Creek; the lower 6.6 miles of Spotted Dog Creek; and within the Spotted Dog Wildlife Management Area.
-Further data collection and other information gathering will first be performed to determine the specific type and location of the following actions: riparian fencing, off-stream water sources, grazing management strategies, long-term management agreements and/or permanent conservation easements, and roads and railroads erosion occurring along the streams.11

-- 2. Water Quantity: Flow needs for Little Blackfoot watershed will be addressed through the Flow Augmentation process set forth in Section 3.2.1. - 3.
-Fish Passage: More than 30 irrigation diversions and road culverts in the Little Blackfoot River, Dog Creek, Snowshoe Creek and Spotted Dog Creek impair fish passage.12 A watershed evaluation will first be performed to determine the specific locations where fish passage projects will be implemented.
-Redesign or retrofits of barriers will be completed and implemented where warranted. - 4.
+- 1. Fish Passage: More than 30 irrigation diversions and road culverts in the Little Blackfoot River, Dog Creek, Snowshoe Creek and Spotted Dog Creek impair fish passage.20 A watershed evaluation will first be performed to determine the specific locations where fish passage projects will be implemented.
+Redesign or retrofits of barriers will be completed and implemented where warranted. - 2.
 Fish Entrainment: All irrigation diversions will be evaluated fish entrainment.
-Screens for diversions will be designed and implemented were warranted. - 5.
+Screens for diversions will be designed and implemented were warranted. - 3.
+Riparian Habitat Protection/Enhancement Implementation: Riparian habitat protection and enhancement for the Little Blackfoot watershed will focus on the mainstem Little Blackfoot River below Elliston to the confluence with the Clark Fork River; throughout Dog Creek; lower reach of Snowshoe Creek; and the lower 6.6 miles of Spotted Dog Creek.
+Further data collection and other information gathering will first be performed to determine the specific type and location of the following actions: riparian fencing, off-stream water sources, grazing management strategies, long-term management agreements and/or permanent conservation easements, and roads and railroads erosion occurring along the streams.21 - 4.
+Water Quantity: Flow needs for Little Blackfoot watershed will be addressed through the Flow Augmentation process set forth in Section 3.2.1. - 5.
 Streambank and Channel Reconstruction: Channel reconstruction will be implemented only after implementation of other actions and subsequent evaluation determines reconstruction is warranted.
-A study of the lower 32 miles of the Little Blackfoot River found 30,000 feet of eroding streambanks and 5,000 feet of critical sediment sources.13 Streambank erosion along Dog Creek and Spotted Dog Creek identified active channel bank erosion and poor riparian vegetation health.
+A study of the lower 32 miles of the Little Blackfoot River found 30,000 feet of eroding streambanks and 5,000 feet of critical sediment sources.
+Streambank erosion along Dog Creek and Spotted Dog Creek identified active channel bank erosion and poor riparian vegetation health.
 All reaches will be evaluated the potential for natural recovery or the need for active restoration treatments.